craftercms/docs/source/by-role/system-admin/performance-and-scaling/clustering.rst

 """""""""""""""""""""""
 Authoring Load Balancer
 """""""""""""""""""""""
-To configure the LB to detect which node is the Primary and send traffic to it, we should review the health-check API.
+To configure the authoring load balancer to detect which node is the Primary and send traffic to it, we should review the health-check API.
 The health-check endpoint is at `/studio/api/2/monitoring/status?token={your management token} <../../../_static/api/studio.html#tag/monitoring/operation/getStatus>`__ which returns the current status of a node, including the role (primary or replica) and status for accepting traffic when clustering is enabled.
 Note that the Primary node is the only node that returns HTTP Code ``200``, while the Replicas